Klondike Big Inch Land Promotion: Obtaining deeds

 The promotion instructed people to mail a form along with a box top from either Quaker Puffed Wheat, Quaker Puffed Rice or Muffets Shredded Wheat to the Quaker Oats company.
 In turn, a 5 by 8 in deed to one square inch of land in the Klondike was sent back.
 In February 1955, Quaker Oats was blocked from trading the deed for a box top by the Ohio Securities Division until it received a state license for the "sale" of foreign land.
 To get around the injunction, the company stopped the trade-in offer and instead put one of the deeds in each box of cereal produced.

 Since none of the deeds were actually registered, the documents were never legally binding and owners of these deeds were never actual owners of any land.
 The deed excluded mineral rights on the property.

 Afterwards

 Due to $37.20 in back taxes, the land was repossessed by the Canadian government in 1965, and the Great Klondike Big Inch Land Company dissolved in 1966.
-The land is now part of the Dawson City Golf Course.
+The land is now adjacent to the Dawson City Golf Course.

 To this day, Yukon officials receive letters and phone calls about the deeds.
 The land office of the Yukon currently contains an 18 in file folder of correspondence regarding the promotion.